vemonet/nanopub-website/README.md

+# Nanopublication website

 [![Deploy to GitHub Pages](https://github.com/vemonet/nanopub-website/actions/workflows/deploy.yml/badge.svg)](https://github.com/vemonet/nanopub-website/actions/workflows/deploy.yml)

-Code of the home website for the Nanopublication ecosystem hosted at [nanopub.org](https://nanopub.org)
+Code for the home website presenting the Nanopublication ecosystem, hosted at [nanopub.org](https://nanopub.org).

 The website is automatically updated by a [GitHub Action](/actions) at each push to this repository `main` branch.

-## Contribute
+## ✍️ Contribute

 Contributions are welcome!
-See the [guidelines to contribute 👨‍💻](https://dsri.maastrichtuniversity.nl/contributing).

-## Edit documentation pages
+### 📝 Edit documentation pages

 Editing a documentation file is as easy as going to https://github.com/vemonet/nanopub-website/edit/main/website/docs/users.md